White House Office of the Curator: Curators' charge

 The curator of the White House, or less formally White House curator, is head of the White House Office of the Curator which is charged with the conservation and study of the collection of fine art, furniture, and decorative objects used to furnish both the public and private rooms of the White House.

 The first curator of the White House was Lorraine Waxman Pearce, appointed in March 1961.
 Pearce graduated from the preservation program at the Henry Francis du Pont Winterthur Museum.

 Curators of the White House

-To date, seven curators have served in the White House; they are:
+To date, eight curators have served in the White House; they are: